GabrielKahn/TolstoyDickensTwain/TwainDickins.md

 From the word cloud and the product moment correlation, we see that Tolstoy is more similar to Dickens than he is to Twain, but seemingly not to a large extent.
-The correlation coefficients are the same up until the hundreth place, but with so much data available, this may show meaningful stylistic comparisons to some extent.
+The correlation coefficients are the same up until the hundredth place, but with so much data available, this may show meaningful stylistic comparisons to some extent.

 ![](TwainDickins_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->